Logo

 James Earl Jones started out in film by appearing in the 1964 political satire film Dr Strangelove as Lt.

-James Earl Jones then went on to star in the 1970 film The Great White Hope as Jack Jefferson, a role he first played in the Broadway production of the same name.
+James Earl Jones then went on to star in the 1970 film The Great White Hope as Jack Jefferson, a role he first played at Washington's Arena Stage in the world premier of Howard Sackler's play of the same name.

 James Earl Jones voiced various characters on the animated series The Simpsons in three separate seasons.

-James Earl Jones has received two Primetime Emmy Awards, two Tony Awards, and a Grammy Award.
+James Earl Jones received two Primetime Emmy Awards, two Tony Awards, and a Grammy Award.

-James Earl Jones is the recipient of a Golden Globe Award and the Screen Actors Guild Life Achievement Award.
+James Earl Jones was the recipient of a Golden Globe Award and the Screen Actors Guild Life Achievement Award.

 In 1985, James Earl Jones was inducted into the American Theater Hall of Fame He was the 1987 First recipient of the National Association for Hearing and Speech Action's Annie Glenn Award.